Modelo Logo

 Modelo LogoModelo Logo PNG

-The Modelo logo occupies a large part of the label for a beer brand because it consists of many drawings and inscriptions.
+The Modelo logo occupies a large portion of the label for a beer brand because it features many drawings and inscriptions.
 A wreath of spikelets symbolizes the product’s natural composition, and two heraldic lions indicate the uniqueness of the refreshing drink.
-The noble dark blue color, in combination with gold, emphasizes the special origin of the beer.
+The noble dark blue color, combined with gold, emphasizes the beer’s special origin.

 Modelo: Brand overview